LevonTonyan/tf-lab/concepts.md

 2. What will happen if you delete you Terraform state file?
 3. What will happen if you delete a provider from your local `.terraform` directory in your configuration?
 4. What will happen if you delete the entire `.terraform` directory in your configuration?
+5. What will happen if you import existing resource with the following command: 'terraform import aws_s3_bucket.my_super_storage {bucket-name}'?
+Do you need to do anything else to manage this resource?
+6. You've created IAM user and credentials using 'aws_iam_access_key' resource.
+After some time you'd like to import that user to another state and find that according to [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_access_key) secret cannot be imported.
+What should you do then?

 If you're certain you have answered all (or most) of them correctly, great job!
 You're most definitely ready for the main part of this lab.